linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 </div>

 <p style="font-family:courier;"><i>
-While the paternal history seemed promising, comments by Eric Paddock, Stephen Paddock's brother, suggested the father had little influence in his kid's upbringing.
-The answer was not encouraging. <br><br>
+While the paternal history seemed promising, comments by Eric Paddock, Stephen Paddock's brother, suggested the father had little influence in his upbringing. <br><br>

 “I didn’t know him.
 We didn’t know him,” Eric Paddock said of his paternal father, Benjamin Paddock.
 “He was never with my mom.
 I was born on the run and that’s the last time he was ever associated with by our family.”<br><br>